grcvhon/atm-analysis/genomics/README.md

 [AAP-reference-highQfiltered_PCA-1_2.pdf](https://github.com/grcvhon/atm-analysis/blob/master/genomics/population-structure/pca/AAP-reference-highQfiltered_PCA-1_2.pdf)<br>
 <br>

-From here I will use `AFO-reference.highQ.filtered.vcf.gz` and `AAP-reference.highQ.filtered.vcf.gz`.
+From here I will use `AFO-reference.highQ.filtered.vcf.gz` and `AAP-reference.highQ.filtered.vcf.gz`; and also generate the necessary files for a PCA plot using `plink2`.

 [Back to top](#outline)
 <i>Last updated: 7 May 2025</i>